 This recipe has all of the classic ingredients you’ll need to make a true traditional Paella including shrimp, mussels, chorizo and seasoned with smoked paprika and saffron threads with rice cooked in broth.

 Before beginning, like any other rice dish, you’ll need to choose the right rice.
 Carolina® Rice has created a Parboiled Medium Grain Rice that is specifically designed for Paella recipes, because when cooked, the rice absorbs the broth well and the starch helps to form a compact texture that is not too mushy.

 Now that you’ve got your rice settled, if you’re feeling overwhelmed by the mussels, feel free to leave them out for your first attempt and try your hand at them for a second time around.

 If you’re up to the challenge but new to cooking mussels, don’t worry.
 First and foremost, wash the mussels in a colander and pour the water over the top to drain off any excess sand or seaweed.
 If you find any that are already open, before cooking, make sure to discard them as they are most likely bad.

 When you push the mussels into the rice, they must be covered so that the steam is what cooks them.
 Cook over low heat for about 10 minutes and if any are not open, give it another 2 minutes.

 After that time if any are not opened, discard as they are most likely bad.
 However, make sure to give them a bit of time in the steam to open and don’t uncover your rice before that time.

-More of a seafood fan than of chorizo?
-Try our Authentic Spanish Paella Recipe and save the chorizo for another dish.
+More of a veggie fan than of chorizo?
+Try our Vegetarian Paella and save the chorizo and seafood for another dish.